MobileSystem7/mobilesystem7.github.io/_posts/2015-03-08-a-treatise-on-risk.md

 our risk estimates with little or no expenditure of scarce security resources on the part of the organization.

+### Intrinsic risk

-For intrinsic risk, the correct response is usually taking no action at all but rather subjecting the identity to closer scrutiny.
+The correct response to intrinsic risk is usually taking no action at all but rather subjecting the identity to closer scrutiny.
 A direct approach to intrinsic risk is inappropriate.
 For a potential insider threat the user herself represents the threat and would be expected to respond negatively; for